Belalug05i/MidiTraC_win32/README.md

 			 |_| |_| |_||_|\(_|_|_|__||_|  \__,_|\__| polyphonic

 MidiTraC, a polyphonic MultiTrack Step Sequencer like the one used in the Roland JX-3P, or a Pattern Creator like the Roland MSQ-700.
-+ Recording Notes via midi keyboard can be monophonic as well as polyphonic.
++ Recording Notes via Midi keyboard can be monophonic as well as polyphonic.
 + Sustain serves a switch for Tie & Rest.
 Sustain causes the note to extend or add Rest, depending on the Clock Divider.
 + Using a SustainPedal(or cc 0x40) for Tie & Rest Notes: while a Key is pressed, [Sustain] tie Notes, else it insert a Rest.
 + In conjunction with a Midi Controller, the transport buttons can be used for: START, STOP & RECORD.